nreymundo/vagrant-dev-box/README.md

 This will put together a VM using VirtualBox and Vagrant that will have some of the basic software and settings needed to do java development in as well as Selenium-server and browser drivers to execute local tests againsts.

+## Requirements
+1. You need to have VirtualBox already installed in the host system.

 ## Installation

 1. Install [Vagrant](https://www.vagrantup.com).